bpaskin/JavaExamples/README.md

 # SBwithKafka #
 A Sample how to implement Spring/SpringBoot in OpenLiberty/WebSphere and use the security settings of the container (key/truststore).

+# SFTPCheck #
+Small Quarkus application that acts as a status indicator if a certain SFTP is up or down.